When you bought your home, you would have signed a brand-new lease or been assigned an existing lease from the previous owner.

 Requesting a copy of your lease

-Help with your lease
+Help understanding your lease

 Related content